Vote on November 24, 2024 The most important facts about the Efas health reform

 SDA

-According to the Efas proponents, hospitalization should only take place when absolutely necessary.
+According to the Efas proponents, hospitalization should only take place if absolutely necessary. (symbolic image)

-According to the Efas proponents, hospitalization should only take place when absolutely necessary.
+According to the Efas proponents, hospitalization should only take place if absolutely necessary. (symbolic image)

 On November 24, Switzerland will vote on the uniform financing of outpatient and inpatient healthcare services.
 An overview.